Canardoux/flutter_sound/doc/player.md

 - allowBlueTooth
 - allowAirPlay
 - allowBlueToothA2DP

+### `device` is the output device (used on Android)

+- speaker
+- headset,
+- earPiece,
+- blueTooth,
+- blueToothA2DP,
+- airPlay

 Note: you must use the verb [OpenAudioSessionWithUI()](player.md#openaudiosessionwithui) instead of `openAudioSession()` if you plan to use [startPlayerFromTrack()](player.md#startplayerfromtrack) during your Audio Session.
 (See under).